 Back then these swords were extremely well built.
 But they have come even further along since then...

-The reason for these swords durability is the choice of steel (1060 Carbon Steel) and the overall build of the blades and components, which have been refined and improved over the years (Darksword Armory have been making swords since 1996, but massive changes started soon after we got the word out with these very tests).
+The reason for these swords durability is the choice of steel (with .60% carbon content, ideal for 'beaters') and the overall build of the blades and components, which have been refined and improved over the years (Darksword Armory have been making swords since 1996, but massive changes started soon after we got the word out with these very tests).

 The subject of our testing is the 1306 Medieval Knight Sword.
 Here it is before the testing began.